JCYrepresents/HGT-Archaea-Workflows/Snakemake_Workflow_Islandviewer4/IslandViewer4_workflow.md

-# IslandViewer4 Snakemake Workflow
+# IslandViewer Snakemake Workflow

-This Snakemake workflow automates **IslandViewer4** analysis by processing GenBank (`.gbk`) files and storing the output in a designated results folder.
+This Snakemake workflow automates **IslandViewer** analysis by processing GenBank (`.gbk`) files and storing the output in a designated results folder.

 ## Configuration
 - Uses **`config_islandviewer.yaml`** by default.